KillahPotatoes/KP-Liberation/README.md

 ### 0.951
 * Tweaked: Syncing between server and clients after building a sector storage
+* Tweaked: Debug info output for sector production and logistic management
+* Fixed: Hostile map markers on Sahrani had a little offset from the map grid

 ### 0.95
 * Added: New resource system